jwsearle18/startup/README.md

 - **Application Elements** - Elements are styled in a consistent and sleek way.
 - **Application Text Content** - Fonts are consistent and listed preferred similar fonts based on availability
 - **Application Images** - Images, specifically on VRcompanies.html page, are styled

+## JavaScript Deliverable

+- **login** - On the Home page, when you type in an address, and press select, it will direct you to the renterFoodOptions page.
+When you register your vacation rental, it takes you to the orders page.
+If you sign in with correct credentials, it will take you to the orders page associated with that account.
+- **database** -